Azure/opendigitaltwins-energygrid/Ontology/Distribution/Location/README.md

 ## Location

-The class **Location** uses to define the absolute position of assets.
+The class **Location** is used to define the absolute position of assets.
+The place, scene, or point of something where someone or something has been, is, and/or will be at a given moment in time.
+It can be defined with one or more position points (coordinates) in a given coordinate system.